MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Anchors

-The Generic CSV Connector doesn't support the use of complex anchors nor anchor attribute configurations that differ from their corresponding CSV file’s anchor ID fields.
+The Generic CSV Connector doesn't support the use of complex anchors or anchor attribute configurations that differ from their corresponding object's CSV file’s anchor ID field designation.
+This is why the anchor selection fields are locked.
+To make a change in anchor attribute designation, return to the [Schema 2 (Identity and Reference Field Configurations)](./microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md#schema-2-identity-and-reference-field-configurations) page

 The following image is an example of the *Anchors* page.

 ![Anchors page image](./media/microsoft-identity-manager-2016-connector-genericcsv/anchors.png)

-After verifying that the settings match the provided values, click the **Next** button.
+After reviewing the default settings on the page, click the **Next** button.

 ### Connector Filters

-The GCSV Connector doesn't support the use of connector filters.
+This guide we will not be making use of any connector filter configurations.
+This section is here to provide continuity in the guide.

 The following image is an example of the *Connector Filters* page.

 ![Connector Filters page image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/filters.png)

-After verifying that the settings match the provided values, click the **Next** button.
+After reviewing the default settings on the page, click the **Next** button.

 ### Join and Projection Rules

-The GCSV Connector doesn't support the use of join and projection rules.
+This guide will not be making use of any join and projection rules configurations.
+This section is here to provide continuity in the guide.

 The following image is an example of the *Join and Projection Rules* page.

 ![Join and Projection Rules page image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/joinprojects.png)

-After verifying that the settings match the provided values, click the **Next** button.
+After reviewing the default settings on the page, click the **Next** button.

 ### Attribute Flow

-The GCSV Connector doesn't support the use of attribute flow configurations.
+This guide will not be making use of any attribute flow rules configurations.
+This section is here to provide continuity in the guide.

 The following image is an example of the *Attribute Flow* page.

 ![Attribute Flow page image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/flows.png)

-After verifying that the settings match the provided values, click the **Next** button.
+After verifying that the settings match the default values, click the **Next** button.

 ### Deprovisioning

-The GCSV Connector doesn't support the use of deprovisioning configurations.
+This guide we will not be changing the default deprovisioning settings of this connector.
+This section is here to provide continuity in the guide.

 The following image is an example of the *Deprovisioning* page.

 ![Deprovisioning page image](./media/microsoft-identity-manager-2016-connector-genericcsv-step-by-step/deprovisioning.png)

-After verifying that the settings match the provided values, click the **Next** button.
+After verifying that the settings match the default values, click the **Next** button.

 ## Create a Full Import Run Profile